netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 ## Prerequisites

+To follow this guide, you need:

+-   A working k8s cluster running Kubernetes v1.9 or newer.
+-   The [Helm package manager](https://helm.sh/) on an administrative system.
-To follow this guide, you need a working k8s cluster running Kubernetes v1.9 or newer, the [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command line tool on the system you use to administer your k8s cluster, and the [Helm package manager](https://helm.sh/) on that same system.
+-   The [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command line tool on the same system.

+**You all need to install the Netdata Helm chart on your cluster** before you proceed.
+See our [Kubernetes installation process](/packaging/installer/methods/kubernetes.md) for details.

 This guide uses a 3-node cluster, running on Digital Ocean, as an example.
-This cluster also runs CockroachDB, which we'll use as an example of how to monitor not only the health of Kubernetes cluster itself, but also the service(s) running in its pods.
+This cluster runs CockroachDB, Redis, and Apache, which we'll use as examples of how to monitor not only the cluster itself, but also the services running in its many pods.

 ```bash
 kubectl get nodes